Keto cheeseburger

 Instructions

-- Chop up the salsa ingredients and stir together in a small bowl.
+1. Chop the salsa ingredients and stir them together in a small bowl.
 Set aside.

-- Mix in seasoning and half the cheese into the ground beef, combining with hands or a wooden spoon until blended.
+2. Add the seasoning and half the cheese to the ground beef.
+Combine using your hands or a wooden spoon.

-- Make four burgers and fry in a pan or grill if you prefer.
-Season with salt and pepper, and add the remaining cheese on top towards the end.
+3. Make one burger per serving and pan fry or grill for 3-4 minutes on each side for a medium burger.
+Cook it longer if you prefer it more well done.
+Season with salt and pepper and add the remaining cheese on top towards the end.

-- Serve on lettuce with mayo, bacon, pickled jalapeños, dill pickle and mustard.
+4. Serve on a lettuce leaf with mayo, bacon, pickled jalapeños, dill pickle, and mustard.
 And don't forget the homemade salsa!

 Tip!